CypherPotato/zbundler/readme.md

         //
         // using folders will always look for files ending in the official
         // ending of the chosen language, and the search is always recursive.
+        // you can specify additional extensions in the additionalExtensions prop.
         //  CSS  -> .css
         //  SCSS -> .scss
         //  SASS -> .sass
         //  JS   -> .js
+        //  MD   -> .md
         "include": [
             "../relative/path/to/directory",
             "C:/absolute/path/to/file.css",